 How Common Is Infertility?

 Probably more common than you think.
 According to the National Survey of Family Growth conducted by the Centers for Disease Control and Prevention (CDC), approximately 1 in 8 couples struggle with infertility.
-It’s estimated that 48.5 couples worldwide struggle with infertility.
+It’s estimated that 48.5 million couples worldwide struggle with infertility.

 Numbers on Male and Female Infertility